New facial recognition app promises to solve crimes, but critics say it means end of privacy

 Last fall, LinkedIn sued hiQ, a data aggregator, accusing it of violating its user agreement by scraping information from Linkedin profiles and selling that data.

-The U.S. Court of Appeals for the 9th Circuit sided with hiQ.
-The court wrote that giving companies like LinkedIn free rein to decide who can collect and use data that is publicly available to viewers, “and that the companies themselves collect and use – risks the possible creation of information monopolies that would disserve the public interest.”
+But the U.S. Court of Appeals for the 9th Circuit sided with hiQ.
+The court wrote that giving companies like LinkedIn free rein to decide who can collect and use data publicly available to viewers, “and that the companies themselves collect and use – risks the possible creation of information monopolies that would disserve the public interest.”

 The existence of the application has set off a host of questions and not everyone in law enforcement is welcoming the technology with open arms.

-The attorney general of New Jersey, Gurbir Grewal, has temporarily banned the application in the stat'se police departments citing cybersecurity and privacy concerns, despite the fact that the application already has been used by one department to help identify a pedophile.
+The attorney general of New Jersey, Gurbir Grewal, has temporarily banned the application in the state's police departments citing cybersecurity and privacy concerns, despite the fact that the application already has been used by one department to help identify a pedophile.

 “Some New Jersey law enforcement agencies started using Clearview AI before the product had been fully vetted,” Grewal said in a statement.
 “The review remains ongoing.”